Owner's consent for a development application

 The Planning Act 2016 requires that the owner of the land give consent for certain development applications.

-Landholders must obtain owner’s consent from the Department of Natural Resources, Mines and Energy (DNRME) when submitting development applications for some state land for:
+Landholders must obtain owner’s consent from the Department of Resources when submitting development applications for some state land for:

 - a material change of use (MCU)